-[definition of "Service" inserted by section 40 of Act 65 of 2002]
+"Service" [definition of "Service" inserted by section 40 of Act 65 of 2002 and deleted by section 53 of Act 11 of 2013]

 "this Act" includes the regulations.

 (2) For the purposes of this Act, any reference in this Act to a medical scheme shall be construed as a reference to that medical scheme or to the board of trustees of that medical scheme, as the case may be.